Home Staging Guide for Sellers in Nottingham

 3. Neutral backdrop

 Light, neutral walls help rooms feel larger.
-Add character with texture instead of bold colour.
+Add character with texture instead of strong colour so more buyers can imagine living there.

 4. Fix the small things

-Touch up paint, replace tired bulbs, repair handles, align doors.
-Buyers notice the details.
+Touch up paint, replace tired bulbs, repair handles and align doors.
+Small, affordable jobs prevent buyers assuming bigger problems.

 5. Maximise light